firavoyage/blogging/projects.md

 become a math challenger
 tell the world how to teach math
   - pure math dailyab
-more popular one
+most popular one
   - intuitive web dev tut
 become a frontend challenger
 tell the world how to teach frontend
-  - intuitive web dev ideas
-more popular one
+  - debation summaries
+become a critical thinker
+tell the world how to summarize views and statements
   - app recommendation
 most popular one
 easy to make
-  - debation summaries
-become a critical thinker
-tell the world how to summarize views and statements
-  - ruanyf archive visualization most popular one some inspiring ideas from ruanyifeng's blog
+  - ruanyf ideas visualization
+most popular one
+some inspiring ideas from ruanyifeng's blog
-  - game replay
-archived for myself
+  - archive for myself
-  - school life moments
+gaming and school life
-archived for myself

 ## apps